 \section{Discussion}

 In conclusion, ETH can be employed to understand the full crossover of eigenstate entanglement entropies from the groundstate scaling at small subsystem sizes and low energies to the extensive scaling at large sizes and higher energies.
-For sufficiently large systems, one gets a very narrow distribution for the entanglement of eigenstates from a small energy window, located at the subsystem entropy of corresponding thermodynamic ensembles -- also in integrable systems.
-For critical 1d systems and fermions in $d>1$ dimensions, analytic forms for the one-parameter scaling functions were given and numerically confirmed.
-These results generalize immediately to R\'{e}nyi entanglement entropies and can, for example, be used to derive upper bounds on computation costs in tensor network simulations \cite{Verstraete2005-5,Barthel2017_08unused}.
-It will also be valuable to derive explicit crossover functions for eigenstate entanglement in specific lattice models and field theories similar to efforts on groundstate entanglement.
-This may be especially interesting for mass-perturbed systems, where the scaling functions have two parameters.
-The accuracy of the $d>1$ scaling function for fermions \eqref{eq:Shigher-d} suggests an extension of the famous Widom formula for groundstate entanglement to finite temperatures.
+With increasing system size, the entanglement entropies of all (strong ETH) or almost all (weak ETH) energy eigenstates converge onto a single crossover function, which can be determined from corresponding subsystem entropy of corresponding thermodynamic ensembles -- also in integrable systems.
+Importantly, for the quantum critical regime, one obtains \emph{universal} scaling functions that capture large classes of microscopic models \cite{Shankar1994-66,Sachdev2011,Senthil2008-78}.
+For critical 1d systems and fermions in $d>1$ dimensions, analytic forms for the scaling functions were given and numerically confirmed.
+We substantiate the scaling properties further for bosonic systems in Ref.~\cite{Barthel2019_12} and for interacting integrable and non-integrable spin chains in Ref.~\cite{Miao2020_10}.
+These results generalize immediately to R\'{e}nyi entanglement entropies and can, for example, be used to derive upper bounds on computation costs in tensor network simulations \cite{Verstraete2005-5,Barthel2017_08}.